Nicholas Chase: Visual work

+In 2023 Chase published Petunia is a Very Busy Cat, a 54-page illustrated story.

 Awards

 In 2000, the same year he received his M.F.A., Chase was awarded CalArts' President's Alumni Achievement Award.
 He was nominated for the Alpert Award in Music in 2003.
 In 2011 Chase received a Composer Fellowship from Other Minds Festival in San Francisco, the inaugural year of the Composer Fellow program.